danilorbarros/therion/README.md

     - date

 Each product will generate a single graphic by calling Therion.dragonstone() for its on but you can also see all graphics at one, using Therion.dragonstones()

+# How to use

+1. Add the input data
+2. Execute the folowing comands:
+  2.1.a
+  2.2.b
+  2.3.c